-- 11.1 Auditor's Office, Clerk's Office, Treasurer's Office, Assessor's Office, and Juvenile Court Services; the normal work week shall consist of forty (40) hours per week in a seven (7) day work period, Sunday through Saturday.
-Alternative schedules may be adopted with mutual agreement between both parties.
-Employees may be required to work in excess of the normal workday or workweek, if necessary, in order to meet the needs of the County.
-Overtime shall be paid at a rate of time and one-half (1-1/2) for all hours worked in excess of the normal daily shift. - 11.2 Except in cases of an emergency or to meet unusual workloads a minimum of two (2) weeks' notice will be given prior to any change in the work schedule.
-With the exception of emergencies, such a change in work schedules will be considered permanent (one month or longer) unless the employer and employee mutually agree to a temporary change. - 11.3 A fifteen (15) minute rest period shall be allowed during each four (4) continuous hours of work.
-An unpaid duty-free lunch period of one (1) hour shall be taken during the middle of the workday.
-Alternate meal periods, i.e., waiving the meal period or taking a thirty-minute meal period may be considered, consistent with the operational needs of the employer and considerations of equity. - 11.4 Hours of work for overtime computation include all vacations, holidays, and other paid leaves, except sick leave.
+- 11.1 The Juvenile Department is a twenty-four (24) hours per day, seven (7) days a week operation.
+The normal workweek shall consist of five (5) shifts of (8) hours in any seven (7) consecutive days, (40) hours in a workweek.
+Employees may be required to work in excess of the normal work shift or workweek, if necessary, in order to meet the needs of the County.
+Overtime shall be paid at the rate of time and one-half (1-1/2) for all hours worked in excess of the normal daily shift.
+Employees may request compensatory time in lieu of overtime at the rate of time and one-half (1-1/2).
+No employee may accumulate more than forty (40) hours of compensatory time. - 11.2 Except in cases of an emergency or to meet unusual work loads a minimum of two (2) weeks notice will be given prior to any change in the work schedule. - 11.3 A fifteen (15) minute rest period shall be allowed during each four (4) continuous hours of work.
+A paid one (1) hour meal period shall be taken no less than two or more than five hours from the beginning of the shift.
+No employee shall work more than five consecutive hours without a meal period.
+If the meal period is interrupted by a work task, upon completion of the task, the meal period will continue until Employee has received a one (1) hour meal period.